LarsBesselmann/WCA-EJA-GettingStarted/README.md

-#### Resolve the automated fix issues using watsonx Code Assistant.
+#### Modernize: Resolve the automated fix issues using watsonx Code Assistant.

 Now you will use watsonx Code Assistant to fix the identified automated fix issues.